13 Easy ESL Icebreakers to Get Your Students Talking

 To get students comfortable with speaking and sharing, demonstrate the activity with an object of your own first.

-This activity gets students up and moving, which is sometimes hard to achieve in an online classroom!
+This activity works in both the physical and virtual classrooms and gets students up and moving, which is sometimes hard to achieve in an online classroom!

 This activity is well suited to younger students and helps energize everyone at the start of class (or awaken everyone if the class starts to get a bit sleepy).